qiboteam/qibocal/doc/source/tutorials/basic.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The fidelity achievable using a superconducting qubit is limited by the coherences times of the qubit.
+The fidelity achievable using a superconducting qubit is limited by the coherence times of the qubit.

 To measure the energy decay of a qubit state, also known as :math:`\\T_1`.
 The experiment consists in bringing the qubit to :math:`\ket{1}` and then performing a measurement after a waiting time :math:`\tau`.

 Here is the runcard: